Skip to main content

 A new chapter 11 within the Income Tax (Employment & Pensions) Act 2003 (“ITEPA”) (and associated Social Security Contributions and Benefits Act 1992) allows HMRC to pursue PAYE and NI liability from the umbrella company and the agency holding the contract with the end client for the supply of the worker (ie the top tier agency, or Managed Service Provider).

-Who's liable under JSL?
+Who is liable under JSL?

 Under the new JSL rules, the umbrella company and, in most cases, the party holding the contract with the end client will be liable.
 Saying that there are some nuances.
-To help understand how the liability will be shared, we explore common supply chains here.

 Is agency PAYE caught by the draft legislation?